BIVROST/360WebPlayer/DEVELOPMENT.md

 * `output/release` - the compiled scripts, styles and html documentation with embedded images
 * `output/site` - the HTML, JavaScript and CSS parts that are to be copied to a web server for demonstration.
 They lack the media files that are supposed to be on the server in the `media` subdirectory.
 * `output/devel` - the HTML, JavaScript and CSS parts that are to be used on a local server for development.
-They lack the media files that are supposed to be on the server on the prefix dictated by
+They lack the media files that are supposed to be on the server on the prefix dictated by `media_prefix_devel` in the Gruntfile.

-There are a few sub targets if you do not want to rebuild everything.
+There are a few sub targets when you do not want to rebuild everything.
 The most interesting are:

 * `grunt docs` rebuilds the documentation,
 * `grunt build` rebuilds and recompiles the JavaScript and CSS files,